 If calling the relationship into question is done chronically, it can threaten the safety of the relationship, eroding intimacy and connection over time.
 It deteriorates trust.
 And all it really takes is once to have a lasting effect.
 Ask yourself, do you trust someone who threatens to end the relationship during a fight?
 Maybe you do if you didn’t think they meant it or if you are able to understand where it’s coming from and empathize with your partner’s reactivity.
 Maybe it’s perceived as an empty threat and has no charge for you.
 But, more often, it causes the receiver to feel highly triggered, unsafe, confused, destabilized and abandoned.
 As a result, they may learn to walk on eggshells around their partner or to ultimately withdrawal and possibly avoid all future conflicts, which results in a slow death sentence for many relationships.
 Avoidance traps us in the shallows while a time bomb ticks below it.
 The bomb is resentment and it grows exponentially.
 I’ve heard it said that the way to avoid war is to embrace conflict.
 I think this is good motivation for learning how to skillfully have conflict in a way that builds bridges versus tearing them down.
 Repairing ruptures will take us much further than avoiding them altogether.

 If you or your loved one cannot agree to not resorting to this tactic when in a conflict, or feel that you just can’t stop yourself from doing it, you may (inadvertently) be crossing over into emotional abuse territory.
 Chronically threatening to leave a relationship when in conflict is both a passive (withholding) and aggressive threat.
-Psychologically speaking, our intimate relationships are on the same elevated plane as our survival and when an attachment figure or someone we are very close to threatens to take that away from us, our brain perceives it as a serious threat on par with death.
+Psychologically speaking, our intimate relationships are on the same elevated plane as our survival and when an attachment figure or someone we are very close to threatens to take that away from us, our brain and nervous system perceives it as a serious threat on par with death.
 No matter how much work we do on ourselves, it won’t feel safe because the very person we count on to be with us through anything is now threatening to scrap the whole thing because he or she is angry (or more accurately, scared).
-This is a common tactic used by people who have serious abandonment wounds, who have been left by an attachment figure, or grew up with the inconsistency of a push-pull dynamic (here one minute gone the next), or have had conflict modeled this way for them.
-Or it could be, simply, that they don’t have the skills to do it differently.
+This is a common tactic used by people who have serious abandonment wounds, trauma, have been left by an attachment figure, or grew up with the inconsistency of a push-pull dynamic (here one minute gone the next), or have had conflict modeled for them in this way.
+Or it could be, simply, that they don’t have the skills to do it differently, and when they feel the futility, they want to abort.
 I, like so many have been on both sides of this.
 The good news is that with awareness and intention, this behavior can be changed.
-Even if you feel this type of reaction arise in you, simply being aware of it opens up your choices and gives you an opportunity to refrain from making the threat.
+If you feel this type of reaction arise in you, simply being aware of it opens up your choices and gives you an opportunity to refrain from making the threat.
 Instead, you can choose to be with the feeling, allow yourself to process it and do something differently, even if it means taking a time-out.
 See if you can withstand the questioning and the wanting out without saying something hurtful.
 Allow compassion for yourself as you feel those very difficult feelings versus passing the pain over to your partner like a hot potato.
-Again if boundaries are being crossed that has you questioning the relationship, that is a different conversation altogether.
+Again, if boundaries are being crossed that have you questioning the relationship, that is a different conversation altogether.

 What’s the alternative?

 What if you are so hurt and so shocked by what your partner/friend/family member is dishing out that you just can’t imagine it getting resolved (or even wanting to!) and your instinct is to just cut them off or out?
 To literally end it (I don’t like the pain so I’m going to end it by ending the relationship) and the palpable relief inherent in that fantasy?
 What then?
 Are you really okay with the consequence of that gamble?
 Are you really okay with the result of them taking you at face value?
 And what happens when conflict comes up in the next relationship, which it inevitably will.
 This level of triggering often requires even more time and space and also says something about your capacity to tolerate those emotions in that moment.
-Accepting that that is where you are at that time, you can say something like, “I feel angry/hurt/afraid and I need time to process,” or “my ego feels attacked and I feel like I want to attack you back, so I’m going to be alone for awhile to calm down, etc.” You could even say, “I feel scared because, this new information is bringing up questions for me and I need time to be with this information more before we can talk more about it.”
-Make a plan to, with a timeframe to have a follow-up discussion; make it long enough to get out of your trigger and soon enough that it either festers or gets dismissed.
+Accepting that that is where you are at that time, you can say something like, “I feel angry/hurt/afraid and I need time to process,” or “my ego feels attacked and I feel like I want to attack you back, so I’m going to be alone for awhile to calm down, etc.” You could even say, “I feel scared because, this new information is bringing up questions for me and I need time to be with this information longer before we can talk more about it.”
+Make a plan to have a follow-up discussion with a timeframe in mind and communicate that; make it long enough to get out of your triggered state, and soon enough that it neither festers or gets dismissed.
 We can be our own intervention rather than our own saboteur.
 This is the kind of empowerment we’re looking for, not making life-altering decisions from our fight or flight part of our brain.
-That’s not agency and clearly can leave destruction in its wake.
+That’s not agency, and it can clearly can leave destruction in its wake.

 Need help changing patterns?

 I hope this article was helpful, but if you feel like you need guidance in changing patterns so you can manage conflict with more awareness and skill, I can help.
-I can coach you through the complexities of conflict and give you powerful tools for handling conflict in a more productive way that doesn’t shut down anyone’s voice and gives the relationship the respect it deserves so that you can create more intimacy through conflict rather than distance.
+I can coach you through the complexities of conflict and give you powerful tools for handling conflict in a more productive way that doesn’t shut down anyone’s voice and gives the relationship the respect it deserves so that you can create more intimacy through conflict.